Best Colombian Drinks: Best 23 Colombian Beverages And Non-Alcoholic Drinks In Colombia

 13. Avena Colombiana

-Avena Colombiana is my favorite of the non alcoholic drinks in Colombia.
+Avena Colombiana is my favorite non-alcoholic drinks in Colombia.
 Avena Colombiana is made of milk, water, sugar and cinnamon.
-I love to have avena for breakfast or before lunch.
+I love to have Avena for breakfast or before lunch.
 So delicious and healthy.
 Prices are around $2 USD.

 Lulada is a traditional drink in Colombia in Cali.
 Lulada is made from the fruit lulo and mixed with lemon juice, ice and sugar.
-You can mixed with alcohol liquor and also you can add condense milk if you have sweet tooth.
+You can mix with alcohol liquor and also you can add condensed milk if you have a sweet tooth.

 15. HOT CHOCOLATE